-Recommended Drink Window: Best now-2025
+Recommended Drink Window: Best NOW!
+Drink young, before 2025.

 "Tears" of Lacrima grapes

+The Lacrima grape's ancestry is still debated in the world of vine identification, but DNA profiling has suggested links with the Aleatico grape.
 The grape has been rediscovered in the last few decades, even if the existence has been declared since the 12th century.
 In fact, Federico Barbarossa (Holy Roman Emperor from 1155) was said to have become of fan of the wine after conquering the Castle of Morro d'Alba.
 Despite its ancient heritage and distinctive style, Lacrima-based wines from Morro d'Alba almost faced extinction.

 Views from vineyards of Vicari

 The DOC takes the name from the central town of the wine zone, Morro d'Alba, which is located upon the hills around 6 miles from the coast of the Adriatic Sea.
 It stands on a priviledged position, in fact in town you can look over the sea and the shores of Senigallia and the old town of Jesi, which are just 6-9 miles away.
 The town enjoys nice views and a medieval atmosphere as its origins go far back in time.
 The countryside was already populated during the Roman Empire.
 The name indicates the "morra" or boundary stone, "sull'alba" on the hill, that used to define the borders between the two medieval counties of Senigallia and Jesi.
 Today, the town is still encircles by its ancient protective walls, keeping the original footprint of the old center in tact, with its narrow lanes, piazzas, and brick buildings standing just like they have for hundreds of years.